ministryofjustice/security-guidance/intranet/using-lastpass.md

 ### Who should use it?

-MoJ LastPass accounts can be requested by anyone in MoJ Digital & Technology.
+MoJ LastPass accounts can be requested by anyone in MoJ Digital and Technology.

-At the moment, rollout is limited to technical service/operation teams but we're working on license funding to make it available to everyone in D&T.
+At the moment, rollout is limited to technical service/operation teams but we're working on license funding to make it available to everyone.

 ## How to get it